- Chart

 Core Business Areas

-- Electricity Distribution: Edenor is engaged in the distribution and commercialization of electricity to residential, commercial, and industrial customers within its concession area in the northern part of Greater Buenos Aires.
+- Electricity Distribution: This is the primary business of EDENOR, involving the operation and maintenance of the electricity grid to deliver power to residential, commercial, and industrial customers within its concession area.

 Leadership and Structure